 ACCIDENTS

-Any student who has an accident while on school property is asked to report immediately to the office to be examined by office personnel.
+Any student who has an accident or injury while on school property should report immediately to the office to be examined by office personnel.
 Students should follow this procedure regardless of how slight he/she feel that the injury may be.

 STUDENT ATTENDANCE/PARTICIPATION

 Students must be in attendance for the entire day of the activity to be eligible for practice, participation or competition.
-Exceptions will be made for pre-arranged medical appointments that are accompanied by verification from a physician and pre-arranged activities that have been okayed by the principal or activity director.
+Exceptions will be made for pre-arranged medical appointments that are accompanied by verification from a physician and pre-arranged activities that have been approved by the principal or activity director.

 Students must ride district transportation to a school related activity in order to participate.
 After the event, students can be released to their parents.
-Parents must sign a release form prior to student leaving premises.
-The principal or athletic director has the final say on any extenuating circumstance.
+Parents must sign a release form prior to the student leaving the premises.
+The principal or athletic director has the final say on any extenuating circumstances.

 ASD AND EXTRA-CURRICULAR ACTIVITIES